It’s theme review time on WPin. Read my experiences and thoughts on the Checathlon WordPress theme.

-Checathlon offers full support for EDD, and upon activating the plugin from the WordPress admin you end up with some new additions in the WordPress customizer.
+Checathlon offers full support for EDD, and upon activating the plugin from the WordPress admin you end up with some new additions to the WordPress Customizer.

-The downloads featured area title let’s you change the title under a single product listing.
+The downloads featured area title lets you change the title to a single product listing.
 Make it catchy and underneath your single product will be other products of interest.
-They will only show up on EDD product pages so as not to conflict with anything else.
+They will only show up on EDD product pages so as not to conflict with anything else.back to menu ↑

 Review thoughts on Checathlon WordPress theme